activecell/activecell-api/company/companies.md

 Create company
 --------------

-* `POST /companies.json` will create a new company and its users (at least one) from the parameters passed.
+* `POST /companies.json` will create a new company from the parameters passed.

 _Note: In the absence of a company-specific subdomain, requests may be made to app.activecell.com_